Diphtheria is an acute infection caused by the bacteria Corynebacterium diphtheriae.

 Diphtheria may be mild or severe.
-Some people may not have symptoms.
+Some people do not have symptoms.
 In others, the disease can slowly get worse.
 Recovery from the illness is slow.

 People may die, especially when the disease affects the heart.

-Contact your health care provider right away if you have come in contact with a person who has diphtheria.
+Contact your provider right away if you have come in contact with a person who has diphtheria.